 What’s even more infuriating is that the plot itself coddles her as much as her sister does.
 There are several instances of her going against someone’s request for her to not do something, only to have things work out in her favor.
-Almost every attempt by other characters to teach her the negative repercussions of her thoughtlessness are rendered useless either by her just not accepting that what she did was wrong, or by her turning the punishment into another way she could push back.
+Almost every attempt by other characters to teach her the negative repercussions of her thoughtlessness are rendered useless either by her just not accepting that what she did is wrong, or by her turning the punishment into another way she could push back.

 Luckily, she’s a likable character when she’s not making stupid and inconsiderate decisions, especially whenever her clever side kicks in.

 The drama becomes increasingly reliant on cliches to drive the story forward with each episodes, such as the Elder Princess, a compelling villain with understandable and even justifiable reasons for her villainy, getting replaced by her less than impressive son, whose whole reason for turning evil boils down to him not getting the girl.
 Not to mention the Noble Consort and Princess Shou An’s team up to kill Fu Yuzhan… I don’t even want to get into how unimaginative and vaguely misogynistic that whole mess was.

 This all culminates in an ending that you can see coming a mile away: Jiang Shao and Xue Rong’s trap for Li Huaijin is as subtle as a thirty-ton boulder, and such as it is, void of emotional impact.
 When the attempted coup was over, I thought “okay” and moved on with my life.
 It was that dull to watch.

 Fu Yuzhan’s death is sad.
 But more importantly, it’s unnecessary, which renders the “sad” part ineffective.
 I kept wondering why the hell the writers decided to do that when they didn’t have to.